 As much as I was grateful for the support and care around me, recently I’ve realised that maybe I’d be better off if I put myself into an environment or situation where my safety networks weren’t around.
 Sure, the thought scares me a little, but I also know that I don’t want to rely on the crutches of being close to home, calling someone for help or walking instead of catching the crowded train forever.
 I’ve now reached the stage where I’m bored enough of the way I’ve been doing things to think about changing them.

 And of course, the idea of change scares all hell out of me!
 I’m definitely not going into this with abandon; I’ve still got my fears.
+Fears of being on my own, fears of starting my own business, fears of everything really.
 But I think that if I’m feeling more excited than I am terrified then that probably means I’m making the right decision.
 With my current course finishing up soon, I’ve entertained the idea of studying overseas next year.
 I have family on what is quite literally the other side of the world, so it’d be a massive sea change!

 Despite the things I’m worried or concerned about, I’m also thinking about the independence and self-growth I could potentially gain from making this change.
 I think being at the end of your teenage years is a tricky age: on the one hand you’re technically an adult, but on the other you still feel like a five year-old sometimes.
 But perhaps it’s exactly the right age to be doing something a little crazy.